 Marsden is endearing and instantly likable as Tom, and manages to do a lot with some of the film’s worst lines.
 His delivery was enough to make me chuckle through at least a handful of quips that would certainly be groan-worthy on paper.

 Better than Marsden’s Tom, and even Schwartz as the supersonic speedster is Jim Carrey hamming it up as Robotnik.
 Carrey evokes the same wonderfully weird and scene-stealing vibes in Sonic the Hedgehog that he did in The Mask and Ace Venture: Pet Detective.
 It’s about time we got another brilliantly bizarre performance from him!
+Honestly, Robotnik alone is enough to make the movie worthwhile.

 The action is also surprisingly good, even though it’s almost all just chases.
-Each sequence has different mechanics and mechanical menaces in play that they never feel too similar, and the special effects used to create the chaos around Sonic are as impressive as he is.
+Each sequence has different mechanics and mechanical menaces in play so they never feel too similar, and the special effects used to create the chaos around Sonic are as impressive as he is.
 And while the “moving so fast time basically stops” bits feel like blatant imitations of Quicksilver’s scenes from Fox’s X-Men franchise, they’re still quite the visual treat.

 Sonic the Hedgehog isn’t great, but it clears the (very) low bar set by most of its fellow video game adaptations pretty easily, and I found myself having a good time through most of it.
 If only Sega could start putting the same level of quality back into their Sonic the Hedgehog games…